Back injury at work claims

 - You were under 18 at the time – you can claim up to the date of your 21st birthday

 - Workplace equipment was found to be faulty e.g. with a product recall – in these cases, you can claim three years after the equipment was found to be at fault.

-How much can I claim if I injure my back at work?
+How much compensation can I claim for a back injury at work?

-When you speak to our expert solicitors, we’ll ask you for as much evidence as possible to support your claim.
-This helps to secure as much compensation as possible, which we calculate based on:
+When you speak to our expert workplace accident solicitors, we’ll ask you for as much evidence as possible to support your claim.
+This helps us to secure as much compensation as possible, which we calculate based on: